 NATA Exam Pattern 2018 - The Council of Architecture (COA), the exam conducting body has released NATA 2018 exam pattern for all those candidates who are aspiring to appear in the entrance exam.
 The NATA exam pattern 2018 comprises the total number of questions that will be asked in the entrance test.
 The exam pattern of NATA 2018 also states the type of questions that will be asked in the entrance exam, which will be conducted in online (Part A) and offline (Part B) modes.
 Candidates will also get to know the total marks that will be allotted in the maths, general aptitude section and the kind of questions that will be asked in the drawing section.
 They will also get to know about the marking scheme in the NATA exam pattern 2018.
 In case more than one candidate score the same overall marks, then tie-breaking logic will be applied.
 The NATA exam will be of three hours and according to the NATA 2018 exam pattern candidates will have to select the correct answer while answering questions from the maths and general aptitude test.
 To know more about the exam pattern of NATA 2018, candidates can read the article that is given on this page.

-The NATA 2018 exam will have two parts - Part A and Part B. Part A will be conducted in online mode, while Part B will include drawing test and will be conducted offline.
+The NATA 2018 exam has two parts - Part A and Part B. Part A was conducted in online mode, while Part B included drawing test and was conducted offline.
 The application form of NATA 2018 was available from January 18, 2018, and the last date for filling it was March 30, 2018.
-The NATA 2018 Mock Test is also now available for practice.
+The NATA 2018 Mock Test was also available for practice.

 NATA Exam Pattern 2018